Streaming video online has become a key part of many brands’ business models, and the way brands utilize video content has evolved.

 While live streaming and VOD are both methods of online video delivery, you cannot have VOD streaming without first recording live content.

 VOD is, at its core, a method for viewing pre-recorded video content.
-You can — and should, for maximum monetization opportunities — record live streaming content for later access on a VOD platform.
+You can — and should, for maximum monetization opportunities — record live streaming content for later access on a VOD solution.
 Recording your content for later use with VOD distribution allows you to maximize your reach and more completely monetize your content.

 While you can choose to leverage both live streaming and VOD content for your business, it’s essential that you select a platform that can capably handle both distribution methods.
 Having a unified platform allows you to save time, money, and frustration in dealing with multiple distribution methods, making your job easier in the long run.